Patrick Kanner

-Patrick Kanner (/fr/; born 29 April 1957) is a French politician serving as president of the Socialist group and Leader of the Opposition in the Senate since 2018.
+Patrick Kanner (/fr/; born 29 April 1957) is a French politician serving as president of the Socialist group, defeating Éric Kerrouche and Michaël Weber.
 A member of the Socialist Party, he has represented the department of Nord since 2017.
 Kanner previously served as President of the General Council of Nord from 2011 to 2014 and Minister of the City, Youth and Sports from 2014 to 2017.

 Early life and education

 Kanner is the son of Polish Jews who fled Nazism to France.
 He grew up in Lille and studied at Lille 2 University of Health and Law.

 Political career

 Career in local politics

 Kanner was elected to the municipal council of Lille in 1989.
 He became Mayor Pierre Mauroy's youngest adjoint the same year, a position he kept when Martine Aubry assumed the mayorship in 2001.
 In 1998, he was also elected to the General Council of Nord.

 Career in government

 Elected to the presidency of the Nord General Council in 2011, Kanner became Minister of the City, Youth and Sports in the Second Valls government, succeeding Najat Vallaud-Belkacem.
 He remained in office in the Cazeneuve government.